ibm-cloud-docs/vmwaresolutions/vcenter/vcenter_chg_impact.md

 If you choose to disable SSH or shell access, re-enable it temporarily before you complete the indicated operations.

-## Management subnets for Automated instances
+## Can you explain management subnets for Automated instances?
 {: #vcenter_chg_impact-mgmt-subnets}
 {: faq}